Error installing puma: Failed to build gem native extension

-Over the past ten years, I’ve helped thousands of people set up Ruby on their Mac.
+Over the past eleven years, I’ve helped thousands of people set up Ruby on their Mac.
 It’s my specialty.
 From clean Macs, to OpenSSL errors, to the most obscure issues, I’ve seen and fixed it all.
 And the most reliable solution is to use a version manager, specifically

 Install Ruby with a version manager

 At a high level, there are a minimum of five steps to a working Ruby environment on macOS with a Ruby manager:

 - Install Homebrew (which will also install the prerequisite Apple command line tools)

 - Install a Ruby version manager such as chruby and ruby-install (others include rbenv, asdf, and RVM)

 - Switch to that version of Ruby

 You have two options for performing those steps:

 - Have everything set up for you in minutes with a single command